For reliable information on COVID-19, please only follow information from Trusted Sources:

 Walking trails and open space will remain open as long as possible to enable outdoor exercise, but we ask that all park visitors follow CDC guidelines to include:

-2) Avoid gathering in large groups – please leave areas where more than 3 people are congregating.
+2) Avoid gathering in large groups – please leave areas where more than 50 people are gathering.

 3) Practice physical distancing with at least 6 feet between individuals at all times.

 4) Stay home if you or anyone in your household is sick.

 5) Bring your own sanitizer for personal and frequent use.